robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 Above, we want to calculate the slope of the tangent to this parabola at the given point P.

 1) Choose a second nearby point Q = (x1, y1) on the curve.
 2) Draw the secant line PQ.
-The slope of the secant
+The slope of the secant is